FAQs

 What is the risk or vulnerability?

-A simple password is susceptible to brute force attacks, and there is no option to recover or reset the password.
+A simple passphrase and PIN are susceptible to brute force attacks, and there is no option to recover or reset the credentials.
 Once lost, you will lose your funds permanently.

 Does it support privacy?

-Absolutely!
-It does not require personal information, including an email address, and using a one-way hash function means sharing the wallet address does not compromise the private key or password.
+It does not require personal information, including an email address, and using a one-way hash function means sharing the wallet address does not compromise the private key or credentials.

 I received cryptocurrency. but it is not shown in my wallet.